LL05-AI-Dowell/100107-DowellSpeedTest/README.md

 This project involves the Scrapping web_urls through an API using a scrapper library to extact infomation within the different website

-To use this API, clients can send HTTP requests to create, retrieve, update, or delete QR codes.
  The API supports the Extaction data with various options such as getting the meta_data which includes the page_urls,phone_numbers,socil_media_links, name , logos, company_name,emails found and the website_url

 Clients can Extract data by providing a weburl,
- The API will return an extracted data with all metadata image of the QR code that can be used in various contexts such as websites, printed materials, or mobile apps.
+ The API will return an extracted data with all metadata

 The API also supports getting verified or unverified emails by passing the apikey alongside getting all metadata of the site